 Stay healthy, friends.

 Was this helpful?
 Have feedback for me?
 Let me know in the comments, or shoot me an email at firstname.lastname@example.org.
-All photos in this post were taken by me, except for the header photo which was taken by John Miller.
+All photos in this post were taken by me.
+Header photo by John Miller.